-SHIM builds community through its Community Garden and CheckMates programs, as well as through its Thanksgiving Service and Holocaust Remembrance program.
+SHIM builds community through its Community Garden and CheckMates programs, as well as through its robust volunteer program.

 SHIM Community Gardens bring neighbors together to help build a community where everyone can thrive.

 Through SHIM’s Community Garden program, congregations and community groups come together to grow healthy fruits and vegetables for SHIM’s three food pantries.
-Thanks to local congregations and volunteers, SHIM’s 15 community gardens harvest 15,000 pounds of fresh produce each season!
+Thanks to local congregations and volunteers, SHIM’s 13 community gardens harvest over 18,000 pounds of fresh produce each season!

 SHIM’s Community Gardens directly impact children and families in the South Hills.
 Not only do gardens harvest thousands of pounds of healthy produce to share with pantry participants, 35 percent of whom are children, but they create opportunities for learning and engagement.
 Children from SHIM’s Youth Programs are welcomed into the garden to plant seeds, learn about good soil and find out about conserving water.
 They also pick vegetables and make their own salads and snacks, nurturing an appreciation for fresh, healthy foods.